ContainerHQ/arkis-api/README.md

 ```
 GET  "/containers/(id)/attach/ws"
 POST "/exec/(id)/start"
-POST "/image/load"
-POST "/images/(id)/push" (auth failed)
 ```

 Known issues:
 ```
 * Authentication is not persistent.
 * When the targeted Docker host can't be reached, it should returns a 404
-not found to the client instead of crashing.
+not found to the client.
+* Images build seems to work only with Docker CLI.
 ```

 ## Author